 How is my Housing Benefit and Council Tax Support worked out?

-If you get Income Support or income-based Job Seeker's Allowance:
+If you get Income Support, income related Employment and Support Allowance or income-based Job Seeker's Allowance:

 You will get the maximum amount of rent after we have taken off charges for:

 - Other people who live with you - these are called non-dependants.

 - Any rent restrictions, which the rent officer has told us about.